dino-/hscrtmpl/README.md

 ## Synopsis

-Haskell shell script template (Haskell)
+Haskell shell script templates (Haskell)

 ## Description

-A template for writing shell scripts in Haskell.
-Contains some useful functions and examples of things commonly done in bash.
+Templates for writing shell scripts in Haskell.
+Includes some useful functions and examples of things commonly done in bash.
+And an example of using optparse-applicative in a shell script.

 ## Getting source